Tiledesk/.github/profile/README.md

 Additionally, consider [self-hosting Tiledesk in just a few clicks using Scoutflo](https://deploy.scoutflo.com/workspace/deploy/tiledesk).

-# Community?
-Questions?
-Support ?
-If you need help make a post on our [Forum](https://tiledesk.discourse.group).

-# Feedback?
-New Ideas?
-Visit our [Feeback Board](https://feedback.tiledesk.com/) to discuss new ideas, suggestions and solve issues to make Tiledesk even better for you.

 # Public Roadmap
 Check our [Public Roadmap](https://feedback.tiledesk.com/roadmap) to see activities In Progress, Planned and Under Review.